hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 First, read the important note above.
 Then click here for instructions.
 </summary>

 **Important:** Please first read the important note above.
 If you still want to delete a certificate, refer to the steps below.
+This action **cannot be undone**!

-To delete a client certificate from the IPsec database:
+To delete a client certificate:

 1. List certificates in the IPsec database: